emaste/freebsd-quarterly/2019q4/foundation.md

 https://www.FreeBSDfoundation.org/FreeBSD-foundation-partnership-program/
 and share with your companies!

+### OS Improvements ###

+The Foundation supports software development projects to improve the FreeBSD operating system through our full time technical staff, contractors, and project grant recipients.
+They maintain and improve critical kernel subsystems, add new features and functionality, and fix problems.

+Over the last quarter there were 236 commits to the FreeBSD base system repository sponsored by the FreeBSD Foundation - this represents about one fifth of all commits during this period.
+Many of these projects have their own entries in this quarterly report (and are not repeated here).

+Foundation staff member Konstantin Belousov ...

+Additional work included fixes for security issues and introduction and maintenance of vulnerability mitigations, and improving POSIX conformance.

+Ed Maste ...

+Ed also enabled the Linuxulator (Linux binary support layer) on arm64, and added a trivial implementation of the renameat2 system call (handling common options).

+Mark Johnston added Capsicum support to a number of ELF Tool Chain utilities, and committed a number of other Capsicum kernel and userland fixes.

+Mark worked on a number of changes related to security improvements, including integration and support of the Syzkaller automated system call fuzzer, and fixing issues identified by Syzkaller.
+Other changes included addressing failures caused by refcount wraparound, improvements to the `prot_max` memory protection.
+Other work included NUMA, locking, kernel debugging, RISC-V and arm64 kernel improvements

+Edward Napierala continued working on Linuxulator improvements over the quarter.
+The primary focus continued to be tool improvements - strace is now more usable for diagnosing issues with Linux binaries running under the Linuxulator.
+That said, as with previous work a number of issues have been fixed along the way.
+These are generally minor issues with a large impact - for example, every binary linked against up-to-date glibc previously segfaulted on startup.
+This is now fixed.

 ### Continuous Integration and Quality Assurance ###

 The Foundation provides a full-time staff member who is working on improving